 Don’t get lost in the metaverse

-This article explores the key trends shaping the metaverse industry, including how web 3.0 complements the metaverse, the impact of the creator economy, and how Facebook's rebranding as Meta has sparked global investor interest, driving M&A.
+This article explores the key trends shaping the metaverse industry, including how web 3.0 complements the metaverse, the creator economy, and how Facebook's rebranding as Meta has sparked global investor interest.

 What is the metaverse?

 “Metaverse” – a term with many meanings, but with common themes related to virtual reality and immersive experiences, online communities, and the creator economy.

 The term entered the mainstream when Facebook rebranded itself to Meta in 2021, an act that reflected the social network’s mission to be a pioneer in the new world.
 Today, metaverse is the biggest buzzword in tech.

 According to some, the metaverse is a science fiction future where all digital experiences, objects, and platforms are integrated into one vast, digital universe with its own currency and laws.
 For others, the metaverse is a virtual world with lifelike player-driven communities, economics, and other elements of the real world, such as events, and branded products.

 The former definition is grandiose, complicated, and unlikely to ever happen (at least not any time soon), whereas the latter already exists in some games today.

 One example of a virtual reality social experience is Facebook’s Horizon, which allows users to explore, play, and create in virtual reality with others.
 Another is Fortnite, an online shooter played on computers, game consoles, and mobile devices.
 Players create personal avatars to fight with and interact with other players.
 Players also earn virtual currency to unlock outfits and other goodies to customise their avatars.